opcr-io/artwork/README.md

 ## Open Policy Containers artwork

 This directory contains artwork for Open Policy Containers (OPCR).
 We have five layouts:
-- logo
+- logo only
 - horizontal with "opcr" mark
-- horizontal with "opcr" mark, 170x62 aspect (with padding)
+- stacked with "opcr" mark
 - horizontal with "Open Policy Containers" mark
 - stacked with "Open Policy Containers" mark